Joseph Henry Smith: Personal life

-Smith is twice married.
-He has three children from his first marriage and two from his current marriage with Douha Smith.
-He has a younger brother, Emmanuel Victor Smith who used to be spokesperson for Ex President Jerry Rawlings and also was one time Ghana Ambassador the United Kingdom.
+Smith was twice married.
+He had three children from his first marriage and two from his second marriage with Douha Smith.
+He had a cousin, Emmanuel Victor Smith who used to be spokesperson for former President Jerry Rawlings and also was one time Ghana Ambassador the United Kingdom.
+He was a Muslim.

+Death and burial

+Joseph Henry Smith died on 19 December 2023, at the age of 78.
+His burial service took place on 23 December 2023 at the Al-Azziz Mosque in Burma Camp in Accra.